Pretend

 Along with non-native files, you can also drag web links into your Items Panel to save any web page relevant to your project.
 Simply drag the URL from your web browser and add it to your Items Panel.
 These web pages could involve research, potential props, or even images for a “lookbook.”

-Note that the Items Panel Library Menu is the same as the Story Structure Panel.
+Note that the Library Menu is the same in both the Items Panel and the Story Structure Panel.

 To copy an item, just hold down the Option key while dragging to a new location.

-You can toggle between “List” and “Thumbnail” view by clicking on this Button.
+You can toggle between “Thumbnail” and “List” view by clicking on this Button.

 By selecting the “Thumbnail” option, your assets will be displayed as icons of which you can change the size with the help of the Thumbnail Size Slider.